giuse94/TreccaniSearch/README.md

 # About
 This repository hosts the source code of the "[Ricerca su Treccani](https://addons.mozilla.org/it/firefox/addon/ricerca-su-treccani/)"
-Firefox extension, which lets you search the [Treccani online corpus](http://www.treccani.it) directly from the browser address bar.
+Firefox extension, which lets you search the [Treccani online corpus](https://www.treccani.it) directly from the browser address bar.

 # Building the extension from source
 Source code built on Windows 10 Home Edition, version 1909 (build 18363.1082), using the following tools:
 * Node.js version 12.16.2;
 * npm version 6.14.4;
-* TypeScript version 4.0.3.
+* TypeScript version 4.0.3;
+* @types/firefox-webext-browser package version 78.0.1.

 You should be able to build the project on other platforms and with different versions, too.
 However, [TypeScript 3.7](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html) or higher is required as optional